CCDC 2 overview

 If you've never worked on a CCDC 2 project, start with the free sample question, then move to a full Section 4 plan.
 If your IAP is already deep in construction administration, use the mocks to verify that recognition has hardened into recall.

-CCDC 2 and ExAC FAQ
+CCDC 2 FAQ

 CCDC 2 is the Stipulated Price Contract published by the Canadian Construction Documents Committee.
 It is the standard fixed-price contract between an owner and a contractor in Canada and bundles the Agreement, Definitions, and 13 Parts of General Conditions into one document.
 The current edition is CCDC 2 (2020).